We are now OPEN for applications for places to start in September 2022

 How do I make an Application?

-To apply for School Direct or SCITT places go to the UCAS Application System
+To apply for School Direct or SCITT places go to the DfE Application System (tbc)

 Or visit www.education.gov.uk